abrarshah-12/News_Crawler/README.md

     *   `csv_processor.py`: Processes and cleans CSV files.
     *   `markdown_processor.py`: Handles markdown files, like saving and extracting content.
     *   `content_cleaner.py`: Cleans and formats article content.
+    *   `gemini_rewriter.py`: Rewrites articles using Google's Gemini LLM.
     *  `openai_rewriter.py`: Rewrites articles using OpenAI LLM.
-    *   `gemini_rewriter.py`: Rewrites articles using Google's Gemini LLM.
-    *   `pdf_generator.py`: Generates PDF document from processed articles.
+    *   `pdf_generator.py`: Generates the PDF document from processed articles.
 *   `templates/`:
     *   `index.html`: HTML page for the subscription form.
-    *    `success.html`:  HTML page displayed on successfull subscription.
+    *   `success.html`: HTML page displayed on successful subscription.
-    *    `already_subscribed.html`:  HTML page displayed when the user is already subscribed.
+    *   `already_subscribed.html`: HTML page displayed when a user tries to subscribe when they already have an account.
 *   `static/`:
     *   `styles.css`: CSS stylesheet to style the webpages.
 *   `requirements.txt`: Lists all the Python libraries used in this project.
-*   `.env`: stores all of the configurations of the application such as api keys, and email, and database credentials.
+*   `.env`: Stores all of the configurations of the application such as api keys, and email, and database credentials.
+This should be gitignored
-*   `fonts/`: Stores fonts that are used for the pdf generation.
+*   `fonts/`: Stores the font which will be used for rendering the pdf.
+*   `vercel.json`: Contains the configuration for deploying the web app on Vercel

 ## Data Flow